What is hip resurfacing?

 anesthesia and a medicine to keep you relaxed but awake.)

-A healthcare professional will carefully monitor your vital signs, like your heart
+An anesthesiologist will carefully watch your vital signs, like your heart rate and

-rate and blood pressure, during the operation.
-You may have a breathing tube inserted
+blood pressure, during the operation.
+You may have a breathing tube inserted down

 Your surgeon will make an incision in your thigh, usually on your back side, cutting